-Built in the 1930’s as an elevated freight line on the west side of Manhattan, the High Line originally ran 13 miles from St. John’s Park Terminal in the West Village up to the West Side Rail Yards at 34th St. With the growth of interstate trucking in the 1950’s, traffic on the High Line gradually diminished, and the southernmost section was torn down.
+Built in the 1930’s as an elevated freight line on the west side of Manhattan, the High Line originally ran 2 miles from St. John’s Park Terminal at Spring Street in the West Village up to the West Side Rail Yards at 34th St. With the growth of interstate trucking in the 1950’s, traffic on the High Line gradually diminished, and the southernmost section was torn down.
 During the 1980’s, the entire line was threatened with demolition.
 The Friends of the High Line was established in 1999 with the goal of turning the rail line into a public park.
 Their efforts paid off in 2005, when New York City took ownership of the line from the railroad company.
 Construction of the first section of the park, from Gansevoort to 20th Street, began in April 2006 and was completed in June of 2009.
 Section 2, running between 20th Street and 30th Street, opened in June of 2011.
 The final section, running up to 34th Street, opened in September of 2014.

 The AAA began its weekly observing sessions on the High Line on August 25th, 2009.
 We’ve gone up every week since then, except for a break during the winter months of November through March, and the inevitable cancellations due to overcast skies.

 AAA Observing Calendar

 The AAA will resume regular Tuesday evening observing on the High Line on April 5, 2016 and will continue each Tuesday through the end of October.

 Getting to the High Line